realTristan/bettercache/README.md

 Lightning Fast Caching System for Go.

 # About
-- The Full Text Search uses PURE Golang code.
-(Not a single external package is used)
+- Better Cache is a native golang caching system that uses an array of bytes for storing data.
+Because of this, we can perform lightning fast full text searches (within nanoseconds to milliseconds).
+The Full Text Search uses PURE Golang code, meaning not a single external package is used.

 - This project was primarily made for the full text search speeds.
-Although the .Get() and .Set() functions aren't as fast as using a regular map, they are still extremely fast and allow the full text search to be up to 1000x faster

-- Better Cache is an ultra fast caching system that uses an array of bytes for storing data instead of the very common map caching system.
-Because the data is stored in an array of bytes instead of a map, it enables lightning fast full text searches. (within microseconds to milliseconds)

-- Better Cache also uses solely native golang modules which makes it fast, lightweight and secure.
+Because of this, the .Get(), .Set() and .Remove() functions should not be consistently used.
+For best usage, pre-set your cache at the start of your program.

 # Benchmarks